-That is why specific resistance or resistivity of transformer oil should be measured at 27°C as well as 90°C.
+That is why specific resistance or resistivity of transformer oil should get measured at 27oC as well as 90oC.

 Dielectric Dissipation Factor of Tan Delta of Transformer Oil

 Dielectric dissipation factor is also known as loss factor or tan delta of transformer oil.
 When a insulating materials is placed between live part and grounded part of an electrical equipment, leakage current will flow.
-As insulating material is dielectric in nature the electric current through the insulation ideally leads the voltage by 90o.
+As an insulating material is dielectric in nature the current through the insulation ideally leads the voltage by 90o.
 Here voltage means the instantaneous voltage between live part and ground of the equipment.
-But in reality no insulating materials are perfect dielectric in nature.
-Hence electric current through the insulator will lead the voltage with an angle little bit shorter than 90°.
-Tangent of the angle by which it is short of 90° is called dielectric dissipation factor or simply tan delta of transformer oil.
+But in reality, no insulating materials are perfect dielectric in nature.

 Hence there is a clear relationship between tanδ and resistivity of insulating oil.
-If resistivity of the insulating oil is decreased, the value of tan-delta increases and vice verse.
-So both resistivity test and tan delta test of transformer oil are not normally required for same piece of insulator or insulating oil.
+If the resistivity of the insulating oil gets decreased, the value of tan-delta increases and vice verse.
+So both resistivity test and tan delta test of transformer oil are generally not required for the same piece of the insulator or insulating oil.

-In one sentence it can be said that, tanδ is measure of imperfection of dielectric nature of insulation materials like oil.
+In one sentence it can be said that tanδ is a measure of the imperfection of dielectric nature of insulation materials like oil.

 Water Content in Transformer Oil

-Water content in oil is allowed up to 50 ppm as recommended by IS–335(1993).
+The water content in oil is allowed up to 50 ppm as recommended by IS–335(1993).
 The accurate measurement of water content at such low levels requires very sophisticated instrument like Coulometric Karl Fisher Titrator.

 Acidity of Transformer Oil